Getting Started with Counseling

 - Have you reviewed my fees?

-- Are you over 18 years old (I work with adults only)?
+- Are you over 18 years of age (I work with adults only)?

-- Are you located in Oregon or Vermont, where I am licensed?
+- Are you located in Oregon, Florida, or Vermont, where I am licensed?

 - Are you comfortable with teletherapy (this is what I am currently offering)?